mayelespino/mayelespino.github.io/README.md

 `Fleet management`: During the first months in the team, I my responsibilities included:
 *  __Deprecating  Core XT for DND and onboarding to Onebranch__: Onebranch is the internal build and deployment pipeline that is gaining support across the entire company.
 CoreXT is a cumbersome legacy framework which I replaced in favor of the new standard .NET libraries and framework which is used outside the company and have much better support.
-*  __New hire exercise__: The best way to onboard a new hire is to have them  go through an exersice and going through the same process and using the same tools their teammates use day to day.
+*  __New hire exercise__: The best way to onboard a new hire is  going through the same process and using the same tools their teammates use day to day.
 I created a new hire exercise to implement this for new fleet engineers.

 <table>
   <tr>